jashkenas/lil-license/FAQ.md

 — not just lawyers — and has stood the test of time.
 [Roughly half](https://github.com/blog/1964-open-source-license-usage-on-github-com)
 of all open source projects use it.
-But it was written in the 1980s, and as open source authors and users, we've learned that, in practice, we need just little bit more: a declaration of the intent not to use software patents against users, and the shared understanding that contributions back to the project will be incorporated under the same terms of the license.
+But it was written in the 1980s, and as open source authors and users we've learned that, in practice, we need just a little bit more: a declaration of the intent not to use software patents against users, and the shared understanding that contributions back to the project will be incorporated under the same terms of the license.